IBM-Cloud/docs/mobile/tutorial_weather.md

    4. Enter your project name and click **Create**.

-2. Optional: Add Push Notifications.
+2. Optional: Add the Push Notifications capability.

    1. Click **Add** for **Push Notifications** in the **Project Overview** page.